How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 This signature is characterized by:

-- A distinctive “shouldering” or flattening of the sine wave as the arc ignites and extinguishes with each AC cycle.
+- distortions of the fundamental sine wave that occur as an arc ignites and extinguishes during cycles.

-The AFCI’s firmware is programmed to recognize these specific traits through a process called Arc signature analysis.
-It employs advanced electrical noise filtering to ignore background noise and focus only on patterns consistent with a hazardous arc.
+The AFCI’s firmware is programmed to recognize these specific traits through a process called arc signature analysis.
+It employs advanced electronic filtering and pattern-recognition logic to reduce false trips and focus on signal characteristics consistent with hazardous arcs.

 Types of Arcs Detected by a Combination AFCI

-Early AFCIs only protected against parallel arcs, but today’s standard is the combination AFCI, which is required by the National Electrical Code (NEC) and certified under the UL 1699 standard.
+Early AFCIs only protected against parallel arcs, but today’s standard device is the combination AFCI, which the NEC requires in many dwelling-unit branch circuits and that is tested to UL requirements for AFCIs.
 A combination AFCI detects both major types of dangerous arcs.

 For more information on different types of protection, see our guide on AFCI vs. GFCI technology.